Extended events in SQL server- top 5 use

 Extended Event Session Tab

-If you want to know about the “Top 10 best practices for SQL developers to boost query performance“, read this article.
+If you want to know the “Top 10 best practices for SQL developers to boost query performance“, read this article.

 What are Extended Events in SQL Server?

-The advantages of Extended Events in SQL Server
+The Advantages of Extended Events in SQL Server

 The advantages of Extended Events are given below: